How to Become a Digital Nomad? – (The Ultimate Go To Guide)

 Everyone who wants to achieve something should set goals and make plans.
 You will have to develop your own routine or else you are very likely to become unproductive.
 But most of all, you should have a short and long-term game plan.
 You need to figure out where you would be travelling, how long you will travel for, and what work you will do while you are abroad and set a plan towards achieving it.
 Ideally, your itinerary should work in your business favour.
 Meaning, the places you travel should provide you with either low living cost and expenses or great work opportunities with a good return.
 This way you can lead a digital nomad lifestyle while building your online business at the same time.

 Joining a digital nomad community is one of the final steps in becoming a digital nomad.
 The best way to get into the lifestyle is mingling with those already living the digital nomadic lifestyle.
 There are different digital nomad communities such as Couch Surfing where you would meet people living by travelling and working online, you could learn a thing or two from what they have to say and help you out in tough situations, sharing their advice and experiences.
-Many more digital nomad communities are growing all over the globe just like the digital tribe.
+Many more digital nomad communities are growing all over the globe.

 Right, now it’s time to earn some serious money.

 Once you land a client, getting paid is the next concern.
 You need a payment option that guarantees you the fast recipient of money without incurring a lot.
 These are some of the best payment options for digital nomads.

 TransferWise is the best cross-currency transfer method for digital nomads.
 It is affordable and easy to use compared to the other money transfer options.
 TransferWise lets the sender key in the amount they want to send in the recipient’s local currency.
 It then converts automatically, which helps you avoid conversion fees.

 The cost of sending money using TransferWise depends on the amount of money involved.
 It is generally cheap, with costs going as low as 0.5%.